Alexander-Saveliev1/Querying-AdventureWorks/README.md

 # Querying-AdventureWorks
-School Project, Using Transact-SQL to Query the AdventureWorks2019 Database and more
+First School Project, Using Transact-SQL to Analyze the AdventureWorks2019 Database. and create a procedure to show every sales persons monthly sales.